JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 The Magnetic Fields - Winter

-*Winter* - is painted with oils - and - as you know - - oil paints take a very long time to dry - and darken upon doing so.*
+*WINTER* - is painted with oils - and - as you know - - oil paints take a very long time to dry - and darken upon doing so.*

-*This painting came after - Summer - and is an evolution - as the oils appeared completely white upon mixing and painting - yet slowly became pastel shades as they dried - over many days.
+*This painting came after - *SUMMER* - and is an evolution - as the oils appeared completely white upon mixing and painting - yet slowly became pastel shades as they dried - over many days.
 I love the oil paints much more than the acrylics - the feel of the paint - it*s thick and natural quality is something you just want to touch - all the time.*

-Thinking 2 - Oil Paint on Canvas - Copyright 1981 Jan Voich
+Thinking 2 - Copyright 1981 Jan Voich

 The colors are off from the direct flash - we will fix this - - soon - while - SHE - is still - Thinking.